lg-gonzalez-juarez/PlanningTestB2/index.md

 gem install bundler
 ```

-You'll want [Bundler](http://bundler.io/) to make sure all the Ruby gems needed work well with your project.
-Bundler sorts out dependencies and installs missing gems or matches up gems with the right versions based on gem dependencies.
+You'll want [Bundler](http://bundler.io/) to make sure all the Ruby gems needed work well with

 ### 4. Option 1: Build the Theme (*without* the github-pages gem) {#option1}